eremzeit/traj/README.md

 traj
 ====

 traj is a collection of utility classes for experimenting with analyzing spatial trajectories.
+It is very WIP.

 As of now, the raw data I use as input is the GeoLife database.